 Double acting cylinders allow the rod to move along planes in both directions.
 Double acting cylinders are more widely used than single acting cylinders.

 Another way that hydraulic cylinders are grouped is according to their cylinder or barrel type.
-Two of most requested types of hydraulic cylinders in this group are tie rod hydraulic cylinders and welded hydraulic cylinders.
+Two of the most requested types of hydraulic cylinders in this group are tie rod hydraulic cylinders and welded hydraulic cylinders.

 Tie rod hydraulic cylinders, or barrels, can handle the weight of heavy loads.
 This is because they have the reinforcement of external rods.
 Because of this strength, they often serve as heavy duty cylinders.